poproar/Barnabas-Instructors-Guide/ngss/index.md

 Answering questions in Steps 3, 4, and 5

 ## Final Assessment, project or product
 Drawing of robot with color schemes to be used for painting in the next session

+## Materials:
+- Barnabas Lesson 5 worksheet
+- Portable 3-D printer
+- If a 3-D printer is not available for students to see, opt for the video
+- Document camera

 ___